How is Zeffy free?

 Structure of a typical board meeting agenda

 Every nonprofit is different—and so is its board.
-But, a typical structure for a nonprofit board meeting agenda usually includes:
+But a good board meeting agenda usually includes:

 • Welcome: The board chair or president calls the meeting to order, welcomes attendees, and sets the tone.

-• Approval of previous meeting minutes: The minutes from the previous board meeting are reviewed and approved by the board.
+• Approval of previous meeting minutes: Any successful board meeting first covers the minutes from the previous board meeting are reviewed and approved by the board.
 Any corrections or amendments may be made before approval.

 • Reports from officers and committees: